-Friends' 1,500 volunteers are the engine that drives Gorge protection.
-Help us maintain sensitive properties in the Gorge, lead educational hikes, pitch in at tabling events, or aid us with administrative work in the Portland office.
+Friends' volunteers are the engine that drives Gorge protection.
+Help us maintain sensitive properties in the Gorge, lead educational hikes, pitch in at tabling events, or aid us with administrative work in our offices.
 No matter how large or small, your volunteer contributions are invaluable to our work.

 Let Us Know Your Interests

 How would you like to get involved?
-Fill out this Volunteer Interest Survey and email it to Outdoor Programs Coordinator Maegan Jossy.
+Fill out this Volunteer Interest Survey and email it to Outreach Manager Maegan Jossy.
 A Friends' staffer will get back to you about ways to volunteer.

 Be a Friends Activist